nickelm/GreenieBoard/README.md

 ## Acknowledgments and Bug Reports

 GreenieBoard was created by Niklas 'Madgrim' Elmqvist, F-14A RIO in VF-111 (BelomarFleetfoot#0319 on Discord).
 Please direct bug reports to me.

+The idea for this application, as well as the subject matter expertise, was provided by Flash, CO of VF-111.
+Further feedback, bug reports, and suggestions have been provided by many other members of VF-111.